balanced-dev/yuzu-docs/docs/delivery/umbraco/grid.md

 | ----------------------------- | ------------------------------------------|
 | **UmbracoModelsAssembly**		| Assemblies that contain Umbraco Models    |

+## Umbraco Import Config

+Ignore the DataGridRows and DataGridRowsColumns from IgnoreViewmodels.

 ## Mapping

 There are two data structures for grids, vmBlock_DataGridRows and vmBlock_DataGridRowsColumns (row only grids and grids with rows and columns).
 Both structures can include config objects for both rows and columns, but they are not mandatory.